Army Good Conduct Medal

 Devices: Bronze, Silver, Gold Knotted clasp

 Authorized on June 28, 1941 for exemplary conduct, efficiency and fidelity and awarded to Army personnel who, on or after August 27, 1940, had honorably completed three years of active Federal military service.
-These military medals could also be awarded for one year of service after December 7, 1941 while the U.S. was at war.
+The medal could also be awarded for one year of service after December 7, 1941 while the U.S. was at war.
 The award was not automatic and required certification by a commanding officer (usually a battalion commander or higher).
-The Army Good Conduct Medal was designed by Joseph Kiselewski with an eagle perched on a roman sword atop a closed book.
-Around the outside are the words, “EFFICIENCY, HONOR, FIDELITY.”
-The reverse of the medal has a five pointed star just above center with a blank scroll for engraving the soldier’s name.
-Above the star are the words, “FOR GOOD” and below the scroll is the word, “CONDUCT.”
-A wreath of half laurel leaves, denoting accomplishment and half oak leaves, denoting bravery surrounds the reverse design.